orellazri/qoi-rs/README.md

 ## Generate test images

-To turn a png into a raw image, use `qoiconv.c` from the reference implementation, but add these lines to the last conditions that check the file fomrat:
+To turn a png into a raw image, use `qoiconv.c` from the reference implementation, but add these lines to the last conditions that check the file format:

 ```c
 } else if (STR_ENDS_WITH(argv[2], ".raw")) {